Tsonga people: History

 The Vatsonga people are native to Southern Africa (Parts of South Africa and Mozambique).
-One of the earliest reputable written accounts of the Tsonga people is by Henri Philipe (HP) Junod titled Matimu ya Vatsonga 1498–1650, which was formally published in 1977, and it speaks of the earliest Tsonga kingdoms.
-Before this, the older Henri-Alexandre Junod released his work The life of a South African Tribe, which was first published under two volumes in 1912–1913 and re-published in 1927.
-Early tribes identified are names such as the Mpfumo who belong to the Rhonga clan within the wider Tsonga (Thonga) ethnicity, and further identified during the 1500–1650 are the Valenga, Vacopi, Vatonga (Nyembana), Vatshwa, and Vandzawu.
+One of the earliest reputable written accounts of the Tsonga people is by Henri Philipe (HP) Junod titled Matimu ya Vatsonga 1498-1650, which was formally published in 1977, and it speaks of the earliest Tsonga kingdoms.
+Before this, the older Henri-Alexandre Junod released his work The life of a South African Tribe, which was first published under two volumes in 1912-1913 and re-published in 1927.
+Early tribes identified are names such as the Mpfumo who belong to the Rhonga clan within the wider Tsonga (Thonga) ethnicity, and further identified during the 1500-1650 are the Valenga, Vacopi, Vatonga (Nyembana), Vatshwa, and Vandzawu.

 They held large territorial areas in southern Mozambique and parts of South Africa and extracted tribute for those who passed through (paying tribute was to secure passage or to be spared from attack).
 The Tsonga tribes also operated like a confederacy in supplying regiments to different groups in the northern Transvaal region during times of Great Zimbabwe establishment and engaged in trade.
-Typical examples during the 1800s are the Nkuna and Valoyi tribes which supplied soldiers to help the Modjadji kingdom; and the Nkomati and Mabunda tribes for supplying regiments to the army of Joao Albasini.
+Typical examples during the 1800s are the Nkuna and Valoyi tribes which supplied soldiers to help the Modjadji kingdom, and the Nkomati and Mabunda tribes for supplying regiments to the army of Joao Albasini.
 The Tsonga people have an age-old custom of leading their own tribes, with a senior traditional leader at the forefront of their own tribal establishment and is seen with a status equal to that of a king.
-The Tsonga people have lived according to these customs for ages and they hold the belief that "vukosi a byi peli nambu", a metaphor meaning "kingship does not cross territorial or family borders".
+The Tsonga people have lived according to these customs for ages and they hold the belief that "vukosi a byi peli nambu", meaning "kingship does not cross territorial or family borders".

-Within apartheid South Africa, a Tsonga "homeland", Gazankulu Bantustan, was created out of part of northern Transvaal Province (Now Limpopo Province and Mpumalanga) during the 1960s and was granted self-governing status in 1973.
+Within apartheid South Africa, a Tsonga homeland, "Gazankulu Bantustan", was created out of part of northern Transvaal Province (now Limpopo Province and Mpumalanga) during the 1960s and was granted self-governing status in 1973.
 This bantustan's economy depended largely on gold and on a small manufacturing sector.
 However, only an estimated 500,000 people—less than half the Tsonga population of South Africa—ever lived there.
 Many others joined township residents from other parts of South Africa around urban centres, especially Johannesburg and Pretoria.